dougbutner/web-4/README.md

 2. **Geotribe**: The group of people associated with a geodomain that are participants or benefactors of a web 4 system.

-These geotribes can be nested, with a finite set of smaller areas making up the larger area, common in geopolitics.
-Geotribes can
+Geodomains can be nested, with a finite set of smaller areas making up the larger area, common in geopolitics, but this is not required.
+Geodomains can also be over-lapping or non-over-lapping.

-An example  is the governing body of an area, including all of the legislation and officials.
-A corporate example is the sales representatives for a certain area of the country.
-A civilian example is regional spelling bees that filter to national and international levels.

 The geo-social layers apt to be improved by web 4 are those which involve **people collaborating**, like government/legislation, food and water management, community projects, education, events, charities, environmental protection and more.